WaterReporter/help.waterreporter.org/_pages/edit-your-profile.md

 </p>

 <p>
 Great job!
-Now everyone can learn about the excellent work you’re doing to map the waterways you love and help remediate threats to water quality.
+Now everyone can learn about your valued contributions to map the waterways you love and help remediate threats to water quality.

 </p>

 <h2 class="text-center">